fedonasc/blog/about.md

 ---
 layout: page
-title: About
+title: The Azure Guy
 ---

-This is an about page about this awesome site.
+Tech blog for Azure
-Hope you love it!
+Hope you enjoy!

 Reasons:
-- its great.
-- its a test.
+- Everything you need to know from inside out

 ## Other thoughts